ppelegri/meet-github-esm-206/README.md

 - Learn to fork & clone a repo to work with it locally in RStudio, make edits, & push back
 - Create a new repo from scratch, then work locally to update & push back
 - Add a collaborator, clone/download directly, push changes back
+- Learn how to make changes online, then synchronize with local files

 ### Materials: